Shootings at Las Vegas-area apartments that left 5 dead stemmed from domestic dispute, police say - KVIA

 The Clark County coroner’s office said Adams was 48 at the time of his death, not 47 as initially reported by the police department.

-The coroner’s office has identified the 24-year-old victim as Kayla Harris but has not yet released the names of the four other victims.
+The coroner’s office identified the 24-year-old victim as Kayla Harris and the two victims killed in the upstairs unit as Damiana Moreno, 59, and Amy Damian, 40.

-Harris played college basketball at Adams State University in southern Colorado, where she was working on a master’s degree in business administration, according to David Tandberg, the university’s president.
+Harris played college basketball at Adams State University in southern Colorado, where she was working on a master’s degree in business administration, said David Tandberg, the university’s president.

 In a statement, Tandberg called it a privilege “to watch Kayla excel on and off the court.”